-October 1-4, fifth grade students at Everett Elementary school are connecting their science class to the Omaha Zoo through video conferencing for programs on the rainforest.
-Four 30-minute programs, one for each fifth grade science class, were arranged by Mykel Salazar and Sue Rowland at Everett.
-Millie, the Omaha Zoo’s program provider, taught students concepts […]
+Fifth grade students at Everett Elementary school are enjoying connecting their science class to the Omaha Zoo through video conferencing for programs on the rainforest and desert.
+In several different weeks this school year, students enjoyed 30-minute programs, one for each fifth grade science class, arranged by Mykel Salazar at Everett.
+During their first connections, […]

 What Does Distance Learning Mean?

 Distance Learning can mean a lot of things, and can benefit students and teachers in many ways.
 Here are just a few.

 - Extend the classroom—Through video conference equipment, it is our hope that we will offer a few courses to students in other districts across the state.
 It also means that if a course doesn’t have quite enough enrollment at one high school in our district, students from another high school can join the class remotely, along with the possibility of several students from other districts.
 Distance courses will keep the course selection at LPS varied and solid.

 - Enrichment activities—With video conferencing equipment, it will be easier than ever to bring experts into the classroom to enrich the learning experience for students.

 - PLCs and meetings—Once videoconferencing is widely available, driving to remote locations to meet will be greatly reduced since you’ll be able to meet “face-to-face” with your laptop, built-in camera and microphone.
 Or if a group wants to connect, you’ll use a videoconferencing cart with the endpoint (codec) large HDTV, camera and microphones.